-26. Plaintiff Suzanne Kisting-Leung has been enrolled with Cigna since 2018.

-27. On August 19, 2022, Ms. Kisting-Leung underwent a transvaginal ultrasound after being referred by her doctor due to a suspected risk of ovarian cancer.
-The ultrasound results revealed that Ms. Kisting-Leung had a dermoid cyst on her left ovary.

-28. On or around October 17, 2022, Ms. Kisting-Leung received a letter from radiology informing her that Cigna denied her claim for the ultrasound procedure, stating that the procedure was not medically necessary.
-As a result, Ms. Kisting-Leung was left responsible for the \$198 bill.
+- 32. Plaintiff Suzanne Kisting-Leung has been enrolled with Cigna since 2018. - 33.
+On August 19, 2022, Ms. Kisting-Leung underwent a transvaginal ultrasound after being referred by her doctor due to a suspected risk of ovarian cancer.
+The ultrasound results revealed that Ms. Kisting-Leung had a dermoid cyst on her left ovary. - 34.
+On or around October 17, 2022, Ms. Kisting-Leung received a letter from radiology informing her that Cigna denied her claim for the ultrasound procedure, stating that the procedure was not medically necessary.
+As a result, Ms. Kisting-Leung was left responsible for the \$198 bill. - 35.
+According to Cigna's Medical Coverage Policy, a transvaginal ultrasound is considered "medically necessary for the evaluation of suspected pelvic pathology or for screening or surveillance of a woman at increased risk for ovarian or endometrial cancer."5 - 36.
+Ms. Kisting-Leung vigorously appealed Cigna's decision to deny coverage.
+To date, Cigna has not paid Ms. Kisting-Leung's claim. - 37.
+On November 30, 2022, Ms. Kisting-Leung was referred to and underwent another transvaginal ultrasound.

-CLASS ACTION COMPLAINT

-29. According to Cigna's Medical Coverage Policy, a transvaginal ultrasound is considered "medically necessary for the evaluation of suspected pelvic pathology or for screening or surveillance of a woman at increased risk for ovarian or endometrial cancer."

-30. Ms. Kisting-Leung vigorously appealed Cigna's decision to deny coverage.
-To date, Cigna has not paid Ms. Kisting-Leung's claim.

-31. On November 30, 2022, Ms. Kisting-Leung was referred to and underwent another transvaginal ultrasound.
 Ms. Kisting-Leung's procedure was medically necessary as was confirmed by her referring doctor.

-32. Around December 2022, Ms. Kisting-Leung was informed by her medical provider that Cigna again denied coverage for her claim, stating that the procedure was not medically necessary.

-33. On May 18, 2023, Ms. Kisting-Leung received a \$525 bill from her medical provider for the second ultrasound.

-34. Ms. Kisting-Leung immediately appealed Cigna's decision to deny her claim.
-To date, Cigna has not paid for Ms. Kisting-Leung's second claim.

-35. Upon information and belief, the Cigna Defendants used the PXDX system to "review" and deny Ms. Kisting-Leung's claims.

-36. Upon information and belief, the Cigna Defendants failed to have their doctors conduct a thorough, fair, and objective investigation into each of Ms. Kisting-Leung's claims and instead denied them based on the automated PXDX process.
+5 Cigna Medical Coverage Policy, Transvaginal Ultrasound, Non-Obstetrical, https://static.cigna.com/assets/chcp/pdf/coveragePolicies/medical/mm_0398_coveragepositioncrit eria transvaginal ultrasound.pdf (last accessed on July 24, 2023).

+- 38. Around December 2022, Ms. Kisting-Leung was informed by her medical provider that Cigna again denied coverage for her claim, stating that the procedure was not medically necessary. - 39.
+On May 18, 2023, Ms. Kisting-Leung received a \$525 bill from her medical provider for the second ultrasound. - 40.
+Ms. Kisting-Leung immediately appealed Cigna's decision to deny her claim.
+To date, Cigna has not paid for Ms. Kisting-Leung's second claim. - 41.
+Upon information and belief, the Cigna Defendants used the PXDX system to "review" and deny Ms. Kisting-Leung's claims. - 42.
+Upon information and belief, the Cigna Defendants failed to have their doctors conduct a thorough, fair, and objective investigation into each of Ms. Kisting-Leung's claims and instead denied them based on the automated PXDX process. - 43.
+The Cigna Defendants failed to disclose the PXDX process and its implications to Ms. Kisting-Leung.
+The Cigna defendants further made misrepresentations to Ms. Kisting-Leung that a doctor would conduct a thorough, fair, and objective investigation into her claims, knowing about the falsity of such representation.
+The PXDX process was material to Ms. Kisting-Leung.
+Ms. Kisting-Leung also reasonably relied on the Cigna Defendants' misrepresentations and suffered damages as a result. - 44.
+Had Ms. Kisting-Leung known that the Cigna Defendants would evade the legally required process for reviewing her claims and delegate that process to its PXDX algorithm to review and deny claims, she would not have enrolled with Cigna or at most would only have paid less for it.

-C. Plaintiff Ayesha Smiley
+C. Plaintiff Samantha Dababneh

-37. Plaintiff Ayesha Smiley has been enrolled with Cigna since 2020.

-38. On or around January 2023, Ms. Smiley's doctor determined that it was medically necessary to check her Vitamin D levels to confirm she had no Vitamin D deficiency.
-Accordingly, Ms. Smiley's doctor ordered such a test, which was administered the same month.
+- 45. Plaintiff Samantha Dababneh has been enrolled with Cigna since around July 2023. - 46.
+On or around September 2022, Ms. Dababneh's doctor determined that it was medically necessary to check her Vitamin D levels to confirm she had no Vitamin D deficiency.
+Accordingly, Ms. Dababneh's doctor ordered such a test, which was administered on September 9, 2023.